step24/SQL/README.md

 # SQL
-- Here you can see my SQL projects
+Here you can see my SQL projects.